 - Severe and sharp pains in the side and back, below the ribs, lower abdomen, and groin, pain that fluctuates in intensity or is present in waves.

-- Pain or burning sensation while urination and change in color of the urine, particularly pink, red, or brown color along with the foul smell.
+- Pain or burning sensation while urination and change in colour of the urine, particularly pink, red, or brown colour along with the foul smell.

-- A persistent need to urinate, urinating more often than usual, or urinating in small amounts.
+- A persistent need to urinate, urinate more often than usual, or urinate in small amounts.

 - Fever and chills if an infection is present.